oscarotero/simple-crud/README.md

 $comments = $db->comments->selectBy($post);
 ```

-This allows make things like this:
+This allows make awesome (and dangerous :D) things like this:

 ```php
 $post = $db->posts->selectBy(34);